naturalis/brassicaceae-hybseq-pipeline/README.md

 # brassicaceae-hybseq-pipeline
+A pipeline built from scratch based on Nikolov et al. (2019) using Snakemake for efficient phylogenetic reconstruction of Brassicaceae (and other taxa) at species-level based on hybridization sequencing data.

-This is obtained by running the command:
+The pipeline is obtained by running the command:
 `$ git clone https://github.com/naturalis/brassicaceae-hybseq-pipeline.git`

 Go to this directory by running the command: